mashraf94/lane-lines-project1/writeup_report.md

 The pipeline proposed might have several shortcomings:
   1. Inaccuracy under certain conditions
-      i.
-Extremely high or low lighting.
+      1. Extremely high or low lighting.
-      ii.
-Shadows
+      2. Shadows
-      iii.
-Different cameras, and captured portions of the car (eg:. the hood) iv.
-Urban Traffic with really close pedestrians or other vehichles.
+      3. Different cameras, and captured portions of the car (eg:. the hood)
+      4. Urban Traffic with really close pedestrians or other vehichles.
       All these conditions would cause a great distortion in the pipeline's algorithm since it detects the lines available in a specified infront of the car, and it might be sensitive.
   2.